DGNfinance/gitbook-docs/README.md

 ## What are the Dragon Finance protocol tokens?&#x20;

-Dragon Finance multi-token protocol currently consists of the following four tokens, and each plays a critical role in how the protocol works to maintain peg:
+Dragon Finance multi-token protocol currently consists of the following three tokens, and each plays a critical role in how the protocol works to maintain peg:

 1. **DRAGON Tokens ($DRAGON)** - The DRAGON token is designed for use as a medium of exchange, and is intended to have many other use cases as the Dragon Finance ecosystem grows.
 DRAGON is algorithmically pegged to BNB  at a ratio of 100 DRAGON to 1 BNB.
 2. **DRAGON Shares ($DSHARE)** - DSHARE can be staked in the [Boardroom](protocol/boardroom.md) to earn a portion of minted DRAGON as rewards to those DSHARE holders for investing in the health and stability of the protocol.